Mystical2090/polo/README.md

-# Pole
+# Polo

 <img src="logo.png" width="150" alt="the mod's logo" />
-Pole is a Mod mnu for Geometry Dash made by Mystical!
+Polo is a Mod mnu for Geometry Dash made by Mystical!

 # Features
 - Noclip